 Programs

-An overwhelming 83.3% of the churches interviewed did not have a program specifically for refugees.
+83.3% of the churches interviewed did not have a program specifically for refugees.
 Only two churches, Calvary Church and the Friends’ Church had programs and ministries specifically for refugees.

 However, 7 of the 12 churches, 58.3%, have social welfare or benevolence programs that offer various services and resources for the needy within their communities, which could include refugees.
 Two churches offer referrals to refugees and others that come for assistance.
 Counseling and prayer were provided by three churches, and two churches currently offer their grounds as a venue to refugee fellowships.